 UPDATE 7/26/12: I no longer use whey as a starter for my ferments (learn why here).
 I also no longer use Mason jars for my ferments (learn why here).
 I use anaerobic fermenting jars exclusively and the improvement in the taste and texture of my ferments is unbelievable!
 I encourage everyone to take a look at the information regarding Mason jar ferments and come to a decision that best fits their family.
 I will be releasing updated versions of these recipes soon, as it applies to these jars.
-I recommend the anaerobic fermenting systems from my affiliate partner, The Probiotic Jar.
+I recommend the anaerobic fermenting systems from The Probiotic Jar.

 Kimchi is something I have been wanting to make for quite some time.
 This was the first time that I’ve made it and I am so happy with how it turned out.
-The awesome thing about kimchi is that you can flavor it however you want, and you can add whatever veggies you want to, so you can make it to suit your own tastes.
+The awesome thing about kimchi is that you can flavor it however you want, and you can add whatever veggies you want to, so you can make it suit your own tastes.

 What is Kimchi?